ACTIVITIES & PROGRAM

 Each camper will have a 30” x 30” x 12” deep drawer under his/her bunk in which to store all personal belongings.
 Toiletries will be stored in drawers or on shelves in the bathroom.
 Shoes will be stored outside on a shoe rack.
 Please pack camp items in the following:

 1. A collapsible duffel bag (clearly marked with first and last name).
-Please no trunks or suitcases.
+No trunks or suitcases.
 The largest duffel we can accommodate is 40” x 18” x 15”.
-Please do not exceed this.
+Please do not exceed this size.
 This bag will be stored in the luggage compartment on the bus and then in a closet in or near camper cabins.

 3. A carry-on style bag/backpack (clearly marked with first and last name).
-Campers can keep this bag handy on the bus and then in their cabins.
+Campers can keep this bag handy on the bus and take it with them to their cabins.